 |An exploratory surgery scar where no internal injury was found|

 In this particular case, the person who was claiming for scar compensation had been bitten by a dog.
 This was a serious bite that happened while the person, a postman, was delivering letters.
 The bite was to their stomach, causing deep lacerations, and the incident itself was extremely traumatic.

 Once the lacerations had healed, the victim was left with permanent scarring of their stomach, with the tight skin causing pain whenever they moved.
 Accident Claims UK was successfully able to claim compensation for the permanent scar.
 Call us at the number at the bottom of this page so that we can do the same for you.

 How to Begin A Personal Injury Compensation Claim

-If you have been the victim of an accident which has led to a permanent scar, such as a permanent scar from a car accident, then Accident Claims UK can help you claim compensation.
+If you have been the victim of an accident that has led to a permanent scar, such as a permanent scar from a road traffic accident, then Accident Claims UK can help you claim scar injury compensation.

 When you call us, we will spend some time asking you questions to learn everything we need to learn about your injury and the accident that caused it.
 We will ask questions such as:

 - Where and when did the accident happen?

 - Were there any witnesses to the accident?